m5b/INF151/_sources/intro.md

 There will be a total of 8 assignments this quarter.
 Each assignment will be completed and submitted as a group.
 Individual scores for assignments will be adjusted as necessary if the course staff determines that a group member did not pull their weight on a particular assignment.

-Assignments will build upon each other as the quarter progresses, culminating in a final project and presentation.
+Assignments will build upon each other as the quarter progresses, culminating in a final project with presentations spread throughout the quarter.

 ##### Assignment Summary (% of grade)
 Assignment 1 (1)
 : Meet your team, setup your tools, and create a Communication Covenant

 Assignment 2 (2)
-: Create and analyze a Gantt Chart
+: Description of your planned work for the quarter, cost estimates, and team member roles

 Assignment 3 (3)
 : Get to know your team and write your project description

-Assignment 4 (5)
+Assignment 4 (6)
 : Write a business case for your project

 Assignment 5 (6)
 : Identify project scope and work requirements

-Assignment 6 (4)
+Assignment 6 (6)
 : Create a project schedule in Gantt format

-Assignment 7 (4)
+Assignment 7 (6)
 : Identify project costs and risks

 Assignment 8 (10)